CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

         ? - - - - - - - - > ?
                   ?

-We can make some educated guesses about what will work as the bottom face.
+We can make some educated guesses about what `Square`{.Agda} will work best as the bottom face.
 The bottom-left corner should be `x`, because `refl` is the only immediately available path that ends in `x`.
 Similarly, the two bottom-middle corners should be `x` or `y`.
 If we choose `x`, then two of the resulting faces will involve all of `x`, `y` and `z`, so in the hope of keeping thing simpler we go with `y`.
 Finally, if the bottom-right corner is `z`, then the bottom face is exactly the thing we are trying to construct, so to make progress we must go with `y`:

                           q